 This highly advanced software can fulfill all your needs related to Exchange Server recovery and migrations.

 The error “Exchange server is in an inconsistent state” put admins into a challenging situation.
 They can neither use Exchange Server nor access its data.
 However, if the problem is with the server, then it can be fixed with manual methods.
-But, if Exchange database corruption is the issue, then prefer using Kernel for Exchange Server recovery to fix EDB corruption issues.
+But, if Exchange database corruption is the issue, then prefer using Exchange Server recovery to fix EDB corruption issues.